-Windows having two types of memory physical memory (RAM) and virtual memory know as (paging file).
+Windows having two types of memory physical memory (RAM) and virtual memory know as (paging files).
 With a low RAM, it’s difficult to handle multitask smoothly on Windows 10 computers.
 The recommended solution for this is to upgrade the RAM or another option is to Adjust the virtual memory (allocate more virtual memory) to optimize the windows performance.

 Optimize Windows 10 for gaming

-If you are a gaming user, Here some additional tweaks to enjoy the best gaming experience on Windows 10.
+If you are a gaming user, Here are some additional tweaks to enjoy the best gaming experience on Windows 10.

 Windows 10 game mode